 The Department of Communication Sciences and Disorders contributes to the liberal education of the student by providing learning experiences about the nature, development, and effective use of human communication.
 A goal of this department is to prepare students with a basic foundation in communication sciences and an introduction to the field of human communication disorders.

 An undergraduate major in communication sciences and disorders is offered in the department, leading to a broad-based bachelor's degree in human communication, its development, and its disorders.
 Coursework in the major introduces students to the anatomical, physiological, neurological, psychological, developmental, linguistic and acoustic bases of speech and language behavior.
-Upper level courses introduce students to the nature, assessment and management of several communication disorders.
+Upper level courses introduce students to the nature, assessment, and management of several communication disorders.
 The undergraduate major provides a foundation for students who intend to complete graduate study in speech-language pathology or audiology, who are considering further study in related areas, such as education, special education, or counseling, or who are preparing for other careers in the public or private sectors.

-Students who choose to prepare for graduate study in speech-language pathology, audiology or other areas of special education, and demonstrate strong academic capability, may engage in observation and clinical practicum in the on-campus Ludden Speech and Language Clinic, which serves persons of all ages with communication disorders.
+Students who choose to prepare for graduate study in speech-language pathology, audiology, or other areas of special education, and who demonstrate strong academic capability, may engage in observation and clinical practicum in the on-campus Ludden Speech and Language Clinic, which serves persons of all ages with communication disorders.
 Student practicum experiences are directly supervised by faculty who hold the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association.
 Speech-language pathologists and audiologists who have earned a graduate degree practice in a variety of settings: public schools, hospitals, rehabilitation centers, university clinics, special education and early childhood centers and private practice.
 The Department of Communication Sciences and Disorders also offers a master of science degree in speech-language pathology.
 Information on this program is available in the graduate catalog.

 Graduates of the B.A. program in communication sciences and disorders will be able to:

-- Demonstrate knowledge of the principles of biological and physical sciences as they apply to the development of speech, language and hearing processes.
+- Demonstrate knowledge of the principles of biological and physical sciences as they apply to the development of speech, language, and hearing processes.

-- Demonstrate knowledge of basic human communication processes and normal development in the areas of speech, language and communication.
+- Demonstrate knowledge of basic human communication processes and normal development in the areas of speech, language, and communication.

 - Demonstrate a basic understanding of speech and language disorders and how these may warrant clinical intervention.